nivertech/atsd-use-cases/UKAviation/README.md

     ![Figure 17](Images/Figure17.png)

     From our figure we can see a month by month breakdown of international passenger traffic from all UK airports.
 The calendar widget is useful for quickly gaining an understanding of the general trends of a particular dataset, as we as observing any outliers in the set.
-We can see in our instance that in 2015 the most popular travel season was generally from May to October, as indicated by the dark blue square shading.
+For example, we can see that in 2015 the most popular travel season was generally from May to October, as indicated by the dark blue square shading.
 We can also quickly observe outliers in Shoreham and Oxford (Kidlington) for the months of January and February, respectively.
 You can explore this portal by clicking on the link below.

     [![](Images/button.png)](https://apps.axibase.com/chartlab/8dc941e3)